thammi/stuff/image_mount/README.md

 in this directory.

 The script is written in Python 3.
-You also have to have `sfdisk` installed.
+You also have to have `parted` installed.
 That should be the case on most default Linux installations.